timwaters/leodis-collections/README.md

 The new interface has been created through the 6 month Innovation Pathway.
 It uses images from Leodis, managed by Leeds Library and Information Service, published on the Leeds Data Mill, the open data repository for the city.

-The Innovation Pathway is a ground breaking collaboration between Leeds City Council and the Sustainable Development Lab.
+The Innovation Pathway is a ground breaking collaboration between Leeds City Council and the Sustainable Development Lab http://sustainabledevelopmentlab.com/

 Tim Waters, a Geo-spatial developer and member of the Lab has worked globally to help organisations digitise their collections and improve access.